ruijarimba/azure-pipelines-guidelines/guidelines/general/do-templates-everywhere.md

-# ✅ DO: Use templates everywhere
+# ✅ DO: Use Templates Everywhere

 Create and reference templates instead of defining logic or configuration directly in your pipelines or templates.